lancharro/HellsGate-Process-Injection/README.md

 - Process injection to a defined PID
 - Process injection to the first process with a defined name

-The code also includes hooking detection and simple unhooking capabilities to bypass AV or EDR.
+The code also includes hooking detection and simple unhooking capabilities by restoring the expected systemcall ID to bypass AV or EDR.